Salvation Quiz

 I7.
 If a person is religious, with a belief in the supernatural, is he a child of God?

-(Not necessarily.
+Not necessarily.
 Many are not children of God yet are very religious.
-Even demons believe in God, so that doesn’t mean much regarding personal salvation.
-One must be committed to the Lord Jesus as a follower of his in this sinful time.
+Even demons believe in God, so being religious or having a belief in God doesn't mean much regarding personal salvation.
+One must be committed to the Lord Jesus as a follower of his in this sinful society.
 If you are ashamed of him he will be ashamed of you.
-Many profess a belief in God, but not in the Lord Jesus.)
+Also, many profess a belief in God, but not in the Lord Jesus.

 18. If a Christian sins, how does he get forgiven?

-(He needs to repent of that sin (turn away from it), ask God for mercy, forgive others who sinned against him and confess that sin to God.)
+He needs to repent of that sin [turn away from it], ask God for mercy, forgive others who sinned against him and confess that sin to God.
+However, the Prodigal got forgiven before he even spoke to the father:

 20. Why are some people hostile to Christians, who declare the precious truths of God regarding salvation?
 Shouldn’t they be thankful to hear about heaven and how to get there?

-(Because of sins, which some love and don’t intend to turn away from, hostility can certainly flow.
-For such a person the word of God will cut them.
-The most hateful and persecuting types of people over the centuries have been religious people embracing false doctrines.)
+Because of sins, which some love and don't intend to turn away from, hostility can certainly flow.
+For such a person the word of God will hurt them.
+The most hateful and persecuting types of people over the centuries have been religious people embracing false doctrines.

 21. How can a saved person know he is being fruitful?
 Must he win souls to be fruitful?

-(Basic simple obedience to God is fruitfulness.
+Basic simple obedience to God is fruitfulness.
 One does not have to win souls to be fruitful, but this is a very important endeavor nonetheless.
-Winning souls is being fruitful, but not the only way to be fruitful.)
+Winning souls is being fruitful, but not the only way to be fruitful.
+It is fruit or fire.

 22. Can whole congregations be lukewarm?

-(Yes, as we see at Laodicea.
-Lukewarmness is contagious, as is zeal, and often spreads out from the spiritual leader(s).)
+Yes, as we see at Laodicea, Rev. 3:15,16.
+Lukewarmness is contagious, as is zeal, and often spreads out from the spiritual leaders.

 23. Why did the early NT Christians sacrifice so much and themselves for the sake of souls getting saved and staying saved?

-(Because this life is only a test, everything in this life is temporary and God wants us to do such.
-They clearly knew the job they were given and went forth even though there would be sufferings to do so.)
+Because this life is only a spiritual test, everything in this life is temporary and God wants us to do such for SOULS, who need rescued.
+They clearly knew the job they were given and went forth even though there would be sufferings to do so, 2 Tim.
+3:12.

 24. Since Jesus is the Good Shepherd, won’t he see to it that souls come to salvation and remain saved?

-(If that was true then we would never see so much effort and sacrifice being displayed by the early Christians.
-Also, if it is only left up to God, no person would ever fall away or fail to come to salvation, since God doesn’t want any to perish.)
+Jesus is definitely the Good Shepherd, but that understanding of his office is wrong.
+If it was true then we would never see so much effort and sacrifice being displayed by the early Christians for SOULS.
+Also, if it is only left up to God, no person would ever backslide or fail to come to salvation, since God doesn't want any to perish (2 Peter.
+3:9).
+It is possible for Christians to become enemies of God again!
+It is also possible to backslide and finally die in a spiritually lost condition (pdf).

 25. Can false prophets jeopardize one’s present salvation or salvation hopes of entering heaven?

-(Yes.
+Yes.
 False prophets are very dangerous, yet can appear to be harmless and Christian-like.
-False prophets will point people in a wrong direction, but not necessarily with every word.
+False prophets will point people in a wrong direction somehow, but not necessarily with every word.
 They will mix truth with lies.
-They are not always easy to detect, especially since false prophets are deceitful in various ways.)
+They are not always easy to detect, especially since false prophets are deceitful in various ways.

 27. Why are souls so priceless?

-28. Must we place Jesus, even before our own families and physical life, to have salvation?
+28. Must we place Jesus first, even before our own families and physical lives, to have salvation?

-(Yes.
-To be “worthy” of Jesus and his great salvation, we must put him first in our life.
-Do you still think you are saved?)
+Yes.
+To be "worthy" of Jesus and his great salvation, we must put him first in our lives (Mt.
+10:37,38 cf. Rev. 2:4).
+Do you still think you are saved?

 29. Does salvation, in part, mean we will be saved from the pain and torments of the lake of fire?